Home

 When you qualify a buyer, why would you want to bother with this step?

 I'm glad you ask.
-If the buyer is at all shaky on the financing, a good mortgage lender is much more likely to put the mortgage together.
+If the buyer is at all shaky on the financing, a good independent mortgage broker, is much more likely to put the mortgage together.
 This means you win and the buyer wins.

 Here is something you may or not know: